sambanova/ai-starter-kit/enterprise_knowledge_retriever/README.md

 ## Customize the LLM

 Certain customizations to the LLM itself can affect the starter kit performance.

-To modify the parameters for calling the model, make changes to the `config.yaml` file.
-You can also set the values of temperature and maximum generation token in that file.
+To modify the parameters for calling the model, make changes to the [config file](./config.yaml).
+You can also set the values of `temperature` and `max_tokens_to_generate` in that file.

 ## Experiment with prompt engineering